luiarthur/ORF-saffari/README.md

 # ORF-saffari
-My implementation of Online Random Forest by Saffari
+Implementation of Online Random Forest by Saffari in Scala and Python.

 ## Scala